Angellovem/Neovim/README.md

 - **Minimal global state**: Tries to keep config isolated and organized.
 ## Notes

-I’m using [lazy.nvim](https://github.com/folke/lazy.nvim) as the plugin manager.
+I'm using [lazy.nvim](https://github.com/folke/lazy.nvim) as the plugin manager.
 All plugin declarations are elsewhere — this directory only handles the actual configuration.

 This config works well for general-purpose programming (e.g., Lua, TypeScript, Python, Go), but is easy to extend for other languages.